k4kpk/k4kpk.github.io/sota-guides/Max Patch (W4C_CM-036).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: TN,VN,A
 ---
-### Drive to Trailhead & Trail Guide - Max Patch
+### Drive & Trail Guide - Max Patch W4C/CM-036

 Parking is a problem.
-At 9:05 AM on a clear Saturday, took the last space in the lot.
+At 9:05 AM on a clear Saturday, I took the last space in the lot.
 By 10:45 the lot was full and the road was crowded with cars parked on the shoulder.
+On a clear Friday in December, the lot was full by noon and most of the road parking was full.
+About 0.6 before you reach the Max Patch lot, there is a gravel road with on your left.
+You could park 1-2 cars here without blocking the gate; more with, and the gate clearly hasn't been open in a while.

 #### Drive Guide - Max Patch from Atlanta